ACCESS-Community-Hub/PyEarthTools/packages/documentation/docs/documentation/data/transforms.md

 # Transforms

-Using `edit.data.DataIndex`'s which most archives subclass from, allows the use of `Transforms`.
+Using `pyearthtools.data.DataIndex`'s which most archives subclass from, allows the use of `Transforms`.

 ## Definition